jzjl/Simple-Dialogue-System/README.md

 ### Description

 The goal of this Unity project is to showcase a simple dialogue system.
 This project contains a test scene called "Playground" where players can move their character around in a third-person perspective.
 Players are to enter the NPC's trigger region and interact with it to begin the dialogue.
-The dialogue system utilises the Observer Pattern to achieve loose coupling.
+The dialogue system utilises the Observer Pattern in the form of events to achieve loose coupling.

 >Unity version: 2021.3.9f1
 >